ComradeCosmos/ComradeCosmos/README.md

 ## 📫 Let's Connect!

-- 🔭 I’m currently working on
+- 🔭 I’m currently learning more about Python
-  absolutely nothing